openPMD/openPMD-standard/EXT_BeamPhysics.md

 For each **particle root group** the following attributes are defined:

-- `SpeciesType`
+- `speciesType`
   - Type: Required *(string)*
   - Description: The name of the particle species.
-Species names must conform to the `SpeciesType` extension.
+Species names must conform to the `speciesType` extension.
   - Example: `electron`, `H2O`.

 - `charge`
   - Type: Optional *(int)*
   - Description: The charge state of the particles.
-Not needed if the charge can be computed from knowledge of the `SpeciesType`.
+Not needed if the charge can be computed from knowledge of the `speciesType`.

 - `latticeElementName`
   - Type: Optional *(string)*
   - Description: The name of the lattice element the particle or particles are in.
 This only makes sense if all particles are in the same lattice element.
-Also see: `latticeElementID` and `locaitonInElement`.
+Also see: `latticeElementID` and `locationInElement`.

 - `latticeElementID`
   - Type Optional *(string)*